 Money laundering continues to be a major problem for the UK Government and the overall economy.
 To tackle this, in 2022 over two-thirds of FCA fines were related to money laundering and compliance.
-And with the sheer number of ongoing KYC and AML failures, not only in the UK but worldwide, this comes as no surprise.
+And with the sheer number of ongoing Know Your Customer (KYC) and AML failures, not only in the UK but worldwide, this comes as no surprise.

 In 2020, Skandinaviska Ensikda Banken, was fined $107.3 million for falling short on their AML measures.
 This followed a review which found that the SEB was failing to meet the expected legal compliance regulations.
 They were ordered to improve their KYC and transaction monitoring system to better identify customers classified as high-risk.